Between Tadley, Pamber Heath, Silchester, Little London and Pamber Green

 2017.
 With two days from us and help from Basingstoke CVs, a large area of hazel and birch was coppiced.

-In January 2018 we will be coppicing an area of birch.
+In January we will be coppicing an area of birch or hazel.
 Coppicing is a traditional form of sustainable woodland management that is extremely beneficial to the Forest's flora and fauna, which has adapted to this form of management over thousands of years.

 This area on the north-east side of Pamber Forest was acquired in February 2001 with the aid of a legacy from Gwen Talmay, in line with the national policy of thinking big and expanding existing reserves.
 Separated from Pamber Forest by a thin strip of Silchester Common, its 18.5 hectares comprise various types of woodland and contain some notable woodland banks.
 Twenty or so Cricket-bat Willows, Salix 'Coerulea' are still managed by the previous owner for the production of - you guessed it - cricket bats.
 A damp meadow with a pond lies between the copse and Pamber Forest, dominated by Sharp Rush but with various grasses and wetland flowers.
 Taking the two sites together, the wide variety of habitats support a rich and diverse range of invertebrates and plants.

 See also Hampshire and Isle of Wight Wildlife Trust's guide to Upper Inhams Copse

 Meet at 10am.
 At the Frog Lane entrance.
 Head north from Basingstoke towards Tadley on the A340.
 Turn right by the Queen's College Arms (PH) into Bramley Road towards Bramley.
 Take the next left for Little London.
 Drive through Little London and past The Plough (PH) until the next right turn (Frog Lane).
 Park in the lay by opposite the lane.
 Look out for our yellow signs.